Biden, Buttigieg face pressure to get to the bottom of FAA mishap

 “I’m hoping it’s an opportunity for there to be some bipartisan support, that’s always the hope, especially when you’re dealing with infrastructure,” Mariner said.
 “But now, in light of the political realities that we’re dealing with, the unfortunate part is I do anticipate some not-necessary pushback — put blame on the administration.”

 The grounding of flights for about two hours on Wednesday had repercussions throughout the day.
-As of Wednesday afternoon, more than 8,000 flights within, into or out of the U.S. were delayed and over 1,000 were canceled.
+As of Wednesday afternoon, more than 8,000 flights within, into or out of the U.S. were delayed and more than 1,000 were canceled.

 Buttigieg appeared confident that the same type of issue can be prevented in the future.